-You must have Administrator Privileges to change other users' passwords.
-See Editing or Deleting Users (on page 229).
+To change other users' passwords, Administrator Privileges are required instead.
+See Editing or Deleting Users (on page 230).

 Password change request on first login:

 On first login, if you have both the Change Local User Management and Change Security Settings permissions, you can choose to either change your password or ignore it.